ucsb-cs9/s25/_lab/lab02.md

 Total Cost: 11.50 cost units
 ```

-IMPORTANT: be careful with the string formatting in the SecuritySuite class; especially the new line character and the space after the * for every new component.
+IMPORTANT: be careful with the string formatting in the SecuritySuite class; especially the new line character and the space after the `*` for every new component.

-An example of what the return string format of the `total()` method when there are no protocols in the Security Suite is shown below:
+An example of what the return string format of the `total()` method when there are no protocols in the SecuritySuite is shown below:

 ```
 Suite Components: